18 Bad Money Habits That Keep You Broke (And How to Fix Them)

 Impulse Spending

-A quick coffee here, an online sale there, and suddenly your paycheck is gone before you even know what happened.
-Impulse spending is one of the biggest reasons people stay broke, and retailers are counting on you to keep doing it.
+A quick coffee here, an online sale there, and suddenly your paycheck is gone before you even realize it.

 Living Beyond Your Means

-It’s easy to get caught up in the illusion of wealth, new cars, designer brands, expensive vacations.
+It’s easy to get caught up trying to look successful: new car, expensive vacations, designer brands.
 But real wealth isn’t about what you spend, it’s about what you keep.

 Neglecting to Budget

-If you don’t have a budget, you have no idea where your money is actually going.
-And if you don’t know where it’s going, you’ll never have control over it.
+If you don’t have a budget, you have no idea where your money is really going.
+And when you don’t track it, you’ll stay constantly broke without knowing why.

-Setting up a budget doesn’t mean making life miserable.
-It just means giving every dollar a job.
-Know how much is coming in, how much is going out, and where it’s going.
-That awareness alone is often enough to break the cycle of being constantly broke.
+Break this bad money habit by giving every dollar a job.
+List how much is coming in, how much is going out, and exactly where it’s going.

 Ignoring Emergency Savings